 - The registered owner has decided to assign the grave to someone else

-- An applications is made for a burial in the grave but the registered owner is deceased
+- An applications is made for a burial in the grave (other than the registered owner) but the registered owner is deceased

 - An application to place a memorial/additional inscription on the grave is made but the registered owner is deceased.

 - An existing memorial needs renovating or cleaning